oscarant/huuva-backend/README.md

 docker-compose -f docker-compose.yml -f deploy/docker-compose.dev.yml --project-directory . up --build
 ```

-This command exposes the web application on port 8000, mounts current directory and enables autoreload.
+This command mounts current directory and enables autoreload.

 But you have to rebuild image every time you modify `poetry.lock` or `pyproject.toml` with this command: